scipy/scipy.org/www/scipylib/faq.rst

 matrix and array types exist to work around the lack of this operator in earlier versions of Python.

-In fact, additional operators to meet this need were proposed as far back as Python 2.1, in `PEP 225 <https://www.python.org/dev/peps/pep-0225/>`_.
-That proposal was arguably overambitious, adding six new operators, and it was not accepted.

 How do I find the indices of an array where some condition is true?
 ###################################################################